Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Reviewed on this page:

-2 Places At The Same Time - Livin' Large - Cold Kickin' It - Make Money
+Free Yourself - Just The Way You Like It - Future Funk - 2 Places At The Same Time - Livin' Large - Cold Kickin' It - Make Money - School Daze Revisited

-Along with TTED labelmates Chuck Brown and Trouble Funk, E.U. ("Experience Unlimited") was key to the development of Washington DC's go go scene.
-Go go is a flexible style of dance music combining polyrhythmic Latin percussion with funky bass, chanted vocals and little splashes of horns, keyboards, and guitar.
-In their 80s prime, E.U. played it as well as anybody.
-The band was razor-sharp, with a great ear for hooks (written or purloined) and a lead vocalist, Sugar Bear, with a booming voice and a broad, jovial sense of humor.
-They were so good, in fact, that they attracted the attention of director Spike Lee, who featured them in his 1988 film School Daze performing the Marcus Miller-produced "Da Butt," a watered-down version of go go that was nonetheless extremely catchy.
+Along with Chuck Brown and Trouble Funk, E.U. ("Experience Unlimited") was key to the development of Washington DC's go-go scene.
+Go-go is a flexible style of dance music combining polyrhythmic Latin percussion with funky bass, chanted vocals and little splashes of horns, keyboards, and guitar.
+In their 80s prime - after a brief flirtation with Mandrill-like funk-rock - E.U. played it as well as anybody: The band (one of the few go-go acts to spotlight a lead guitarist) was razor-sharp, with a great ear for hooks (self-made or purloined) and a lead vocalist, Sugar Bear, with a booming voice and a broad, jovial sense of humor.
+They were so good, in fact, that they attracted the attention of director Spike Lee, who featured them in his 1988 film School Daze performing the Marcus Miller-produced "Da Butt," a watered-down version of go-go that was nonetheless extremely catchy.
 The hit propelled E.U. to national attention, but unfortunately it started them down the road to R&B mediocrity: their subsequent major label releases are full of routine synth-dance numbers and even syrupy ballads.

 In the early days of go go, it was hard to scrape together money for LPs, and some of the best E.U. tunes were only released as singles - for that reason, I recommend checking out compilations like Go Go Crankin and The Go Go Posse.
 Alroy and I caught the band in 1997 opening for War and reviewed the show here.
 (DBW)